 Reducing screen attachment enables us to assess probable addiction issues in our homes, plus reset our limits and set regulations.
 To shield us from the familiar ‘frog in the boiling pot of water,’ we require a reality check to reset our addictive behaviors.
 Reducing screen time for a while is the ideal time to begin!

 These are great reasons to go screen free!
 Nowadays, it’s becoming difficult for parents to reduce the amount of time their kids spend in front of screens.
 Even the adults themselves are guilty of spending too much time in front of the TV with gadgets such as tablets, smartphones, or laptops.
 We must try to spend some time away from these gadgets as it would be beneficial to us in the long run.
-Which activities have you done during a screen free week?
+I think you’ll find these reasons to go screen free helpful.
+Now, which activities will you do during a screen free week?

 Don’t forget to “PIN” this post so you can return to these great tips later!